oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * MUST NOT issue a new Txn-Token when the Txn-Token being replaced has expired.
 * MAY issue a replacement Txn-Token with a lifetime exceeding the lifetime of the input Txn-Token, subject to the policy of the TTS.
 * SHOULD limit the number of times a Txn-Token is replaced if it allows extending the lifetime beyond that of the input Txn-Token to reduce replay risks.
-* MUST maintain the Call Chain of workloads that requested the Txn-Token being replaced, and MUST NOT remove or obscure any of those workload identities in the subsequently issued Txn-Token.
+* MUST maintain the Call Chain of workloads that requested the Txn-Token being replaced in the subsequently issued Txn-Token.
 The mechanism for maintaining this Call Chain is out of scope for this specification.

 ## Determining signing keys
 The `iss` claim may be used to identify the signer of the Txn-Token in cases where the signing keys are not predetermined.